dstroot/blog-next/_posts/can-you-spot-an-underfunded-technology-dept.md

 ---
 title: Can you spot an underfunded Technology department?
+excerpt: People go into technology because they love building new things, solving business problems, and making businesses operate better.
+The last thing on earth most technologists want to say is “no”.
+When your technology starts telling you "no" it may be that they are feeling overwhelmed.
-excerpt: Here are the telltale signs of an underfunded Technology Organization.
-If you recognize these many of these signs, you should be concerned!
+  There are many unintuitive signs that indicate a Technology might be underfunded, such as buying premium support contracts, or using expensive consultants.
+Read on to learn the telltale signs of an underfunded Technology Organization.
 coverImage: /assets/blog/img/old-computer.jpeg
 date: "2021-06-10"
 published: "true"